The Great Exhibition at Home

 - Once you have created your 1 minute video you will need to export and save it

 - You can submit your video online to https://www.big-ideas.org/athome/.
 These files can be any size and you will need to provide some information about your child’s school

-- Alternatively you can email your submission.
+- Alternatively a parent, carer or teacher can email your submission.
 Most email has a message size limit of 25 MB.
 If your video is smaller than 25 MB, simply attach the file to your email message

 - If your video is larger than 25 MB you will need to use file transfer platforms such as WeTransfer, Dropbox or Google Drive to send your video